-When should we start deciding the application architecture?
+When should we start deciding on the application architecture?

 Likewise, you should consider the application architecture once you have finalized the Empathy Map, Customer Journey Map, Experience Map, and Service Blueprint.
 If you are unaware of these terms, we recommend checking the article “UX mapping cheat sheet by Neilson Norman Group“

-We call an architecture decided based on the initial requirements of the project as an Immature Architecture as it may not consider the risk factors and future developments that play a major role in the success of the web application.
+An architecture decided based on the initial requirements of the project is called an Immature Architecture, as it may not consider the risk factors and future developments that play a major role in the success of the web application.

-While you may never face a dead-end for choosing an unsuitable architecture, the right architecture can benefit you in long run.
+While you may never face a dead end for choosing an unsuitable architecture, the right architecture can benefit you in the long run.

 What are the negative impacts that unsuitable architecture can have on your project?

-- Risks – Choosing an architecture that does not allow you or makes it difficult to add any feature that is important for your users can increase your churn rate and reduce your customer retention rate.
-This puts the entire effort, budgets, and time invested to develop the project at risk.
+- Risks – Choosing an architecture that does not allow you or makes it difficult to add any feature that is important for your users increases your churn rate and reduces your customer retention rate.
+This puts the entire effort, budget, and time invested to develop the project at risk.